uesseu/edf2fif/README.md

 ```

 ## Setting file
-It needs a setting file because edf files has event list,
+It requires a setting file.
-which can be set by users.
+Because edf files contains list of events, set by users.
 Event list of fif is numeric, and fif file cannot contain
-event list as strings. :(
+event list as list of strings. :(

 Setting file is a json file.
-But not so long.
 (I want to write it in toml some day...)
+You need to write them.

 event: dict of events  { edf : fif }
 channel_list: channels { edf : fif }